Why does Marks Out Of Tenancy exist?

 If it's not, we remove it immediately from the site.

-What measures does Marks Out Of Tenancy have in place to ensure landlords and letting agents are not affected by fake reviews?
+What measures does Marks Out Of Tenancy have in place to ensure landlords and letting agents are not affected by extreme ratings?

-In addition to the measures we have in place (listed above), the Marks Out Of Tenancy review system uses a Bayesian weighting algorithm as another safeguard against the affect of potential fake reviews.
+In addition to the measures we have in place (listed above), the Marks Out Of Tenancy review system uses a Bayesian weighting algorithm as another safeguard against the affect of extreme ratings.

-Bayesian weighting works by levelling out any spikes in extreme ratings until there are multiple high or low ratings.
+Bayesian weighting works by levelling out any spikes in extreme ratings.

 The more reviews a landlord or letting agent gets, the more accurate the ratings are.